Home Buying Tips for Southern Nevadans

 Select the right real-estate professional.

 First find a great buyer’s agent who knows the market and who has a solid track record of closing deals.
 Great agents go beyond MLS listings or steering you toward properties they represent.
 They’ll do their best to seek out houses that may not be on the market yet but are coming soon, and they’ll network via social media or direct mail to find what you need.
 They will work as your advocate and partner to help you get a home that meets as many of your wants and needs as possible.
 A REALTOR® and a real estate agent are not the same.
-Learn the difference.
-The GLVAR offers a directory of REALTORS® serving the Las Vegas area.
+Learn more about the REALTOR® Code of Ethics, and the GLVAR offers a directory of REALTORS® serving the Las Vegas area.

 Financing Your Mortgage